CaptBarbarosa/Programming-Language-Notes-and-Reminders/README.md

-This repo will be a reminder for myself on python.
-In case I forgot some stuff.
-These things are from my first year python studies and they teach some very general, basic stuff like dictionaries etc
+This repository serves as a personal reminder for my Python studies.
+It contains notes and examples from my first year of learning Python, covering fundamental topics such as list, dictionaries, OOP, some methods and other basic concepts.